open-component-model/ocm/docs/reference/ocm_attributes.md

   Directory to look for OCM plugin executables.

-- <code>github.com/mandelsoft/ocm/preferrelativeaccess</code> [<code>preferrelativeaccess</code>]: *bool*

-  If an artifact blob is uploaded to the technical repository used as OCM repository, the uploader should prefer to return a relative access method.

 - <code>github.com/mandelsoft/ocm/rootcerts</code> [<code>rootcerts</code>]: *JSON*

   General root certificate settings given as JSON document with the following